-The Company leases office and laboratory facilities of 4,818 square meters at Zernikedreef in Leiden, the Netherlands, where our headquarters and our laboratories are located.
+The Company leases office and laboratory facilities of 4,818 square meters at Zernikedreef in Leiden, the Netherlands, where the Company's headquarters and its laboratories are located.
 The current lease agreement for these facilities terminates on June 30, 2031.
 The lease agreement contains no significant dismantling requirements.